meteor/meteor/source/api/packagejs.md

 1. Use the official Meteor `settings` file
 2. Inside the `settings` file read from a `Meteor`.`packages`.`<package name>`.`<your option name>`
    > If it needs to be available in the client follow the same structure inside the `public` key.

 You can use [quave:settings](https://github.com/quavedev/settings) package to read options in the format above already merging the private and public options.

 This way we avoid having to call a specific code before another specific code in a package as the setting is stored in the settings, and the package can load it when necessary instead of relying on a specific order of calls from the developer in the app code.

 > We've started to adopt this standard also in core packages on Meteor 1.10.2.

+{% apibox "Plugin.registerSourceHandler" nested:true %}

 <h2 id="build-plugin-api">Build Plugins API</h2>